gmdjunaid/Predicting-User-Behavior-and-Battery-Consumption-Patterns-on-Mobile-Devices/README.md

 ### 1. Creating the Virtual Environment

-To isolate project dependencies, it is recommended to use a Python virtual environment:
+To isolate project dependencies, it is recommended to use a Python virtual environment(or just upload the files into a jupyter notebook online if you dont have a python virtual environment):

 ```bash
 python3 -m venv venv